koffiehuis/D3project/README.md

 * This dataset from [the united nations](https://www.kaggle.com/unitednations/international-energy-statistics) which consists of data for many different energy sources for each country and per year.

 ### Transformation:
+* The data will need to be grouped in regions for figure 4.
+* Categories will need to be altered.
+Categories which are too small or irrelevant will be put in an "other" category.
-* The total population of each will need to be divided that countries surface area.
+* Also, a lot of preprocessing will need to be done, since the file would otherwise be too big.
-* For convenience all data, population/suicide/surface will be combined in a new csv file.

 ### Libraries:
 * [Datamaps](http://datamaps.github.io/) will be needed for the worldmaps.